INN/Google-Analytics-Popular-Posts/readme.txt

 == Description ==

-The Analytic Bridge queries Google Analytics for pageview data for your site and uses an algorithm based on publish date and total number of pageviews to determine a weighted pageview score for a post.
+This Google Analytics Popular Posts plugin queries Google Analytics for pageview data for your site and uses an algorithm based on publish date and total number of pageviews to determine a weighted pageview score for a post.

 Using this scoring mechanism, the plugin generates a list of the most popular posts for a given site.
 The list of popular posts can be displayed using the included "Analytic Bridge Popular Posts" widget.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/analytic-bridge` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/google-analytics-popular-posts` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Authenticate using your Google account via the Settings > Analytic Bridge page in the WordPress dashboard
 4. Review the settings, changing them as desired and click "Save changes"